laboon/ebook/text/98_glossary_of_terms.md

 __Enhancement__: A requested modification or additional functionality which was not originally specified in the requirements.

+__Test case__: The smallest unit of a test plan, these are the individual tests that describe a check for the expected behavior of a system.

 __Fragile__: A description of a test case or suite which is easily broken by small modifications to the codebase or environment.

 __Test Hook__: A "hidden" method which allows input to, or output from, the system in order to make it easier to test.